Skip to main content

 • Track changes across time.

-To add a Git account to your Prohecy environment:
+To add an external Git account to your Prophecy environment:

-1. Open Settings from the more options menu in the left sidebar.
+1. Open Settings from the ellipses menu in the left sidebar.

 2. Select the Git tab.
-You will see any existing Git credentials here, including the Prophecy Managed Git Credentials.
+You will see any existing Git credentials here.

 3. Click Add new.

-4. Choose the relevant Git Provider and provide your login details.
+4. Choose the relevant Git Provider and provide the following details:

-You can also enter new Git credentials directly in the project creation page.
+You can also enter new Git credentials directly when creating a new project.

 Git workflow